 If you like watching American soap operas in the old days (like back in the ‘80s), you will see an enormous country house as one of the location settings.
 Instead of just using mostly wood, this house also adds cobblestones for the wall materials.
 The house has two stories, four bedrooms, French windows, and a wraparound porch.
 You can even add a spacious driveway and garden.

 Of course, these are only three of the many designs.
-You can even have your own ideas regarding the types of farmhouse style house design.
+You can even have your own ideas regarding the types of the farmhouse-style house design.
 Whether it is inspired by the good old American dream or a modification in-between, this house should be a place you can always call home sweet home.